watsona22/prework-study-guide/README.md

 Students can use this guide to reference a few critical key points about those major topics inside the Prework training modules: HTML, CSS, Git, and Javascript.

 Likewise, if participants choose to view the DevTools console, students can view those topics alongside a randomized list of suggested topics to consider first.
-This has the added benefit of showing active Javascript code.
+This has the added benefit of showing the active Javascript code.

 ## Credits